Şehzade Ali Vasib: Later years

 Vasib was permitted to return to Turkey in 1974.
 From that time, he visited annually and his wife lived in a humble rented flat in the old part of the city near Sultan Ahmed Square.
 Vasib's memoirs have been published in Turkish.
 Vasib's son, Osman Selaheddin, transcribed the work from Ottoman Turkish script to present-day Turkish script.

 Succession

 On 19 January 1977, following the death of his cousin, Şehzade Mehmed Abdulaziz, Vasib became head of the House of Osman.
 Had Vâsib become the reigning sultan, he would have been "Sultan Ali I".

 Death

 On 9 December 1983, in Alexandria, Vasib died from a stroke.
 He was 80.
 He was buried in Alexandria and later his remains were moved to Sultan Mehmed V Reşad Mausoleum, Eyüp.
 At the time of his death, he was the oldest living Ottoman prince.
 On his death, the Monarchist League wrote: "Prince Ali Vasib will be remembered as a man of great charm.
 His ease of manner and his gifts as a raconteur were the hallmarks of one of the last of the grands seigneurs of the Gotha."

 Issue

-By his wife, Şehzade Ali Vasib had a only son:
+By his wife, Şehzade Ali Vasib had an only son: